chenxuhao/GraphAIBench/src/compressing/README.md

 # with warm-up kernel to cache G_l
 ../../bin/gpu_vbyte_warp ~/data-xhchen/mcai1/inputs/uk2007/type4/ -r -k -s 2 -l 32 -h 160 -u 256
 ```

+Though it's always better to pre-save the partitions before running to not waste time on loading the large original graph and creating the partitions each call, you can also create the subgraph temporarily for a single run if it hasn't been saved yet by simply removing the `-r` flag.

 The `config.txt` should look like the following for different versions, with **no comments or extra lines** other than the four booleans.
 ```